hacker-crypto888/texts-words-write/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Please Use These Two Available Scripts

 In the project directory, you can run: